raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-Save your project.

---- /task ---

---- task ---

 Click the green flag.
-You should be able to see the **UK** sprite title above the right-hand column.
+You should now be able to see the **UK** sprite title above the right-hand column.
 On no!
 It still says "New Zealand".

 ![image of two graphs with the same name](images/electricity-two-graphs-same-name.png){:width="400px"}

 --- /task ---

-You now need to change the text in the `say`{:class="block3looks"} block so that it says "UK".
+You need to change the text in the `say`{:class="block3looks"} block so that it says "UK".

 --- task ---